 If you liked this article, feel free to forward it to investing friends and family.
 If you didn't like the blog, please send me a note on what I could do better.
-The charts are printable.
-They should also be clickable so that you can go look at the settings.
+The charts are printable and should also be clickable so that you can go look at the settings.

 We try to keep our articles informative and entertaining.
 Make sure you check out the other blog writer articles in Mailbag, Chartwatchers, Traders Journal, DecisonPoint, Don't Ignore This Chart, Chip Anderson, Scanning Technically, and The Canadian Technician.
 Subscribers have access to blog articles by Arthur Hill, John Murphy, Martin Pring as well as the DecisionPoint Tracker and DecisonPoint Reports.
 Most blogs have a subscribe option for email or RSS feed.
 If you are paying for market commentary elsewhere, make sure you are reading all the value add from some of the best technicians who write at StockCharts.
 On the Blogs tab, there is also a Top Advisors Corner on the right side panel.
 Some great technicians post samples of their work there.
 This is free for everyone.

 Greg Schnell, CMT